Floyd Newman

-Floyd Newman (born August 17, 1931) is a saxophonist, session musician and bandleader.
+Floyd Newman (August 17, 1931 – May 23, 2023) was an American saxophonist, session musician and bandleader.
 As a baritone sax player, he was long associated with Stax Records, and as a member of The Mar-Keys’ horn section and the Memphis Horns.

 Born in Memphis, in the late 1940s he became a member of the B.B.
 King Review, with, among others, George Coleman and George Joyner.
 Newman later moved to Detroit and recorded with Jackie Brenston, and toured with Sam Cooke before returning to Memphis.
 Newman also led a band featuring Howard Grimes on drums, Joe Woods on guitar and Isaac Hayes on keyboards, and which performed at the Plantation Inn.
-This line-up also recorded a 45, “Frog Stomp”, co-written by Newman and Hayes.
+This line-up also recorded a 45, “Frog Stomp” (1963), co-written by Newman and Hayes.
 Newman and Hayes had previously coincided in Ben Branch’s house band at the Tropicana Club, with Hayes as a vocalist.
+The song's title inspired Daniel Johns from Australian rock band Silverchair to co-opt the title for their debut album, Frogstomp, after seeing it among manager John Watson's record collection.

-As a member of the House horn section at Stax, in 1965 he would go on to become a founding member of the Memphis Horns, with Wayne Jackson and Gene "Bowlegs" Miller on trumpets, Floyd Newman on baritone sax and Andrew Love on tenor.
+As a member of the House horn section at Stax, in 1965 he went on to become a founding member of the Memphis Horns, with Wayne Jackson and Gene "Bowlegs" Miller on trumpets, and Andrew Love on tenor saxophone.

+Newman died on May 23, 2023, at the age of 91.